elementor/elementor-developers-docs/src/widgets/widget-categories.md

 <img src="/assets/img/elementor-categories.png" alt="Elementor Widget Categories" style="float: right; width: 300px; margin-left: 20px; margin-bottom: 20px;">

-Elementor **Widget Categories** are used to organize the widgets into groups.
+Elementor **widget categories** are used to organize the widgets into groups.
 When Elementor is initialized, it registers several default categories.

 Categories are only displayed in the widgets panel if they have widgets assigned to them.

-External developers can create new categories and display their widgets separately in a branded category.
+External developers can create new categories and display their widgets separately, in a branded category.

 ## Using Widget Categories

-We use widget categories while registering new Elementor widgets.
-By extending the `\Elementor\Widget_Base` class, we are inheriting the `\Elementor\Widget_Base::get_categories()` method that returns the `general` category by default.
+We use widget categories when registering new Elementor widgets.
+By extending the `\Elementor\Widget_Base` class, we are inheriting the `\Elementor\Widget_Base::get_categories()` method which returns the `general` category by default.

-To assign the widget to a different category, we need to override the method and return our new category the following way:
+To assign the widget to a different category, we need to override this method and return our new category the following way:

 ```php {3-5}
 class Elementor_Test_Widget extends \Elementor\Widget_Base {